 Showing up late

-Not recording the call
+Not recording the call or keeping minutes

-Not using your mute button
+Neglecting to use your mute button

-The mute button is there for very good reason.
+The mute button is there for a very good reason.
 Don’t neglect it!
 If somebody in the office is speaking to you, or even typing especially fiercely, not everyone in the call needs to hear it.
 This magical button can be especially useful to people working remotely and looking after children, or sitting in a café, or those busy jet-setters who might be about to step on a plane.
 Wherever you are, if it’s noisy and you aren’t actually speaking at that moment in time, hit mute.
 Everybody will thank you for it.

-Forgetting you’re on mute.
+Forgetting that you’re on mute

 A close second in annoyance to total rejection of the mute button is forgetting that you are muted and chattering away, wondering when all your colleagues got to be so rude.
-Of course, this is irritating (and a little embarrassing) for you, but it is also time-consuming and bothersome for everyone else on the call.
+Of course, this is irritating (and a little embarrassing) for you.
+But it is also time-consuming and bothersome for everyone else on the call.
 When you finally realise why everybody is talking over your great ideas, you’ll have to take the conversation back however far you managed to last unwittingly on mute.